akrbdk/devmap/include/english/questions.md

 team, continue to create great work, and grow within the company by further improving my skills.

 I know that you’re a leader in the industry, and I would be proud to work for a company with such an excellent track record for innovation.
-I have a friend that works in the accounting department, and he told me that the culture here is top-notch and that management supports continuing education and learning on the job while rewarding hard work.
+I have a friend that worked here, and he told me that the culture here is top-notch and that management supports continuing education and learning on the job while rewarding hard work.
 Based on his assessment and encouragement, I think that I would fit in perfectly with the team here.